Before we start actually programming for the SNES, you will need a few things.

 One main benefit of M1TE is palette editing and conversions.
 It can load a YY-CHR style palette and output a SNES format palette.
 And the reverse.
 Remember not to name the SNES palette file as the same name as your CHR file and .pal extension, or YY-CHR will auto-load it as a RGB palette, and fail.

 Go to the “Releases” page to download the exe file.
 They are .NET Windows app, and can also run on non-Windows computers with MONO.

 I also use Tiled Map Editor for creating data for games.
-You might find it useful, even if this tutorial won’t cover that.
+You might find it useful.

 I have been working with the SNES GSS tracker and system written by Shiru.
 I have been told there was a bug in the code that causes games to freeze.
 You might want to download the tracker from my repo, which has been patched to fix the bug. (it’s the snesgssQv2.exe file).

 and use the music.asm file here, since the original was written to work with tcc-816 and WLA.
 I rewrote it all in assembly for ca65.

 You may want to use another music system.
 SNES MOD is a popular option (used with OpenMPT).
 Other systems are currently in development.

 I think that’s enough for today.
 Next time, we can discuss using the ca65 assembler.